gl-inet/docs3.x/docs/app/ddns.md

 only support testing firmware v3.010 and above right now.

+## Setup

+GoodCloud only support testing firmware v3.010 and above right now.

+### Donwload firmware file

 GL-AR750 testing firmware <a href="https://dl.gl-inet.com/firmware/ar750/testing/" target="_blank">download</a>

 Other devices will coming soon.

+### Local upgrade

+Open a web browser (we recommend Chrome) and to access router Web Admin Panel(default url is <a href="http://192.168.8.1" target="_blank">http://192.168.8.1</a>).

+At the left side, UPGRADE -> Local Upgrade, select the firmware file you download, you can turn off "Keep Settings" for more stable, click "Install" button.
+It takes several minutes to install.

 ## 1) Install gl-cloud-ui plug

 ![install-gl-cloud-ui](https://static.gl-inet.com/docs/en/3/app/ddns/install-gl-cloud-ui.png)

-Access to router Admin Panel (http://192.168.8.1), at the left sidebar, APPLICATIONS -> Plug-ins, click "Update" button to updage Plug-ins, then input "gl-cloud-ui" and click "Install" button.
+Access to router Admin Panel (default is <a href="http://192.168.8.1" target="_blank">http://192.168.8.1</a>), at the left sidebar, APPLICATIONS -> Plug-ins, click "Update" button to updage Plug-ins, then input "gl-cloud-ui" and click "Install" button.
 After installation, press "F5" to refresh Admin Panel, a new item "Remote Access" will appear inside APPLICATIONS.

 ## 2) Enable DDNS